 We maintain a shared drive on our servers.
 Whilst users are encouraged not to store personal data on the shared drive it is recognised that on occasion there will be a genuine business requirement to do so.

 The shared drive will have restricted areas that only authorised users can access.
-[Insert job title] will be responsible for giving shared drive access rights to users.
+Headteacher will be responsible for giving shared drive access rights to users.
 Information held within the shared drives will still be subject to our retention schedule.

 Phishing Emails